 For a look at this amazing place and the loyal application of the 4 P’s to enhance the customer experience, please watch the video.

 Implications for retail leaders

-This is the fifth in a series of LinkedIn articles from David Ciancio, advocating the voice of the customer in the highly competitive food-retail industry.
+This is the sixth in a series of LinkedIn articles from David Ciancio, advocating the voice of the customer in the highly competitive food-retail industry.